natalieagus/50002/docs/Labs/lab1.md

     // module body
 }
 ```

+We will not touch parameter for now, that's for the next lab.

 {:.note}
 By organizing your design into modules, you create **reusable**, **testable** blocks that can be **combined** to form larger systems.